Dor-Ron/Snippets/README.md

 Random
 ======

-Small, random, and useful programs I made when I was bored.
+Small, random, and possibly useful programs I made when I was bored.